Space rocket Order by 2pm for Next Day Delivery*

 sort-descending

 Bats are remarkable creatures that have long fascinated humans with their unique characteristics and behaviours.
 Unfortunately, bats face various threats in the UK, including habitat loss, disturbance of roosts, and pesticide use.
 As their natural habitats diminish, our gardens are increasingly vital in providing bats with essential resources such as food, water, and shelter, establishing them as fascinating creatures that often reside near us.
+Click here to learn more about our wonderful UK bats.

 Is it worth putting up a bat box?